gitsh01/libertyvillagers/README.md

 * Optional - Pathfinding fix for villagers becoming "stuck" near walls/fences
 * Optional - Prevent Villagers from climbing up ladders and vines (they don't know how to climb back down, poor dears)
 * Adjust the distance Villagers will consider "safe" for jumping down from ledges.
+* Optional - Villagers can consume melon slices for food.
 * Optional - Prevent Villagers from breeding (for when you've got a bed that isn't pathable that is causing a population boom)
 * Optional - Require a free workstation when Villagers decide to have a baby